Got to Give It Up: Recording and production

 Aaliyah decided to record "Got to Give It Up" because she wanted to have party songs on the album.
-In an interview Aaliyah stated "I wanted some real party songs, so when my uncle played me that [original track], I thought of how I could make it different.
+In an interview Aaliyah stated: "I wanted some real party songs, so when my uncle played me that [original track], I thought of how I could make it different.
 Slick Rick [who had been in jail] was on work release at the time, so Vincent got him on the song".
-Producer Craig King recalls that when Aaliyah was recording "Got to Give It Up" she was dancing the entire time.
+Producer Craig King recalls that when Aaliyah was recording "Got to Give It Up" she danced the entire time.

 During the recording process of the song the producers sat for hours writing down the lyrics because they did not know them.
 King stated: "To me, the funniest part was trying to figure out the lyrics.
 Marvin Gaye sang in such a crazy way, a lot of words we didn't know.
 We had to sit there for hours making sure we were writing it down properly.
 We still think we might've gotten some words wrong."
-Also during the recording process the producers changed about five words in the song so that they could fit for Aaliyah.
-The overall goal while recording the song was to make it fit in within the current time as the producers did not want it to sound too dated.
+Also during the production process the producers changed about five words in the song so that they could fit Aaliyah.
+The overall goal while recording the song was to make it blend in with the current time as the producers did not want it to sound too dated.
 According to King, "We didn't want it to sound like it was from the '70s so we changed some lyrics because some of the words just wouldn't work in the '90s like 'suga mama.'"
-Aaliyah was proud to cover this song, and she said "I don't know how Marvin Gaye fans will react, but I hope they like it.
+Aaliyah was proud to cover the song, and said: "I don't know how Marvin Gaye fans will react, but I hope they like it.
 I always think it's a great compliment when people remake songs.
 I hope one day after I'm not here that people will cover my songs".